Blog: Search for UK's Oldest Longines

 How do I know that the original bow was sterling silver?
-Because the case has London Assay Office hallmarks and the assay office would not hallmark the case without the bow, and they would not hallmark unless all parts were made of sterling silver, including the inner case back, which is not shown here but is also hallmarked.
-The bow would have had a "part hallmark", the sponsor's mark and the lion passant of sterling silver.
-I have made a new bow in sterling silver, which has been hallmarked with my sponsor's mark and the English lion passant standard mark, just like the original would have been.
+Because the case has London Assay Office hallmarks, and the assay office would not hallmark the case without the bow, and they would not hallmark anything unless all parts were made of the same fineness metal.
+This includes the inner case back, which is not shown here but is also hallmarked.
+The bow would have had a “part mark” composed of the sponsor's mark and lion passant.
+I have made a new bow in sterling silver, which has been hallmarked with my sponsor's mark and the lion passant standard mark, the same as the original would have been.

 The inside case back has London Assay Office hallmarks for sterling silver with the date letter "B" for the hallmarking year 1877 to 1878.
 Hallmark date letters span two calendar years because the punches were changed when new wardens were elected.
 At the London Assay Office after the restoration this took place on 29 May, the birthday of King Charles II, and also the day that he returned to London in 1660.
 So this watch was hallmarked at Goldsmiths' Hall in London between 29 May 1877 and 28 May 1878.